predator-1-ml/LLAMA_2/README.md

 My approach to Information Retrieval consisted of the following steps:

-1. Corpus Preparation
-2. Embeddings-Based Document Retrieval
+1. Embeddings-Based Document Retrieval
-3. Relevance Scoring
+2. Relevance Scoring
-4. Document Selection and Ranking
+3. Document Selection and Ranking

 ## Summarization